Project #137 | Combating Human Trafficking Through Rescue, Restoration, and Justice in India

 Total People Impacted

-Sunita is 18-20 years old.
-She was rescued on February 15, 2019.
-What we have learned so far is that she has received no formal education in her life.
+Sunita is around 20 years old.
+She was rescued in February, 2019.
+Freedom Firm learned that Sunita had received no formal education in her life.
 She comes from a community in Rajasthan that exists substantially off of the earnings of sending their daughters into prostitution.
 Sunita’s home is situated in a rural region of the community where there are no basic amenities, no schools and no proper road to enter her village.
 The next step in the reintegration process is for Sunita to move from the Shelter home back to her village.
-As part of the rescue aftercare work provided by Freedom Firm, social workers went to visit Sunita’s home to ensure safe reintegration.
+As part of the aftercare work provided by Freedom Firm, social workers went to visit Sunita’s home to ensure safe reintegration.
 There they found her mother, father, and three brothers.
 Sunita also has three sisters ages 13-15, but they were not home and unaccounted for during the visit.
 These are the signs that the social workers look out for that may indicate other young women are being trafficked or at risk of being trafficked.
 Our partnership with Freedom Firm allows more women like Sunita to exit the sex industry and reintegrate back into their homes.

 Thank you for making this possible!